I wish you had been there.

 Come be part of Kanawana’s 125th anniversary celebration this summer.

-- Festivities kick off with an adults only gala at McKiernan on Thursday, August 22 from 6:30 pm to 11:30 pm.
+Festivities kick off with an adults only cocktail party at McKiernan on Thursday, August 22 from 6:30 pm to 11:30 pm.

 When someone yells out “KAMP KANAWANA, ARE YOU READY?”, be there and relive the magic.